 If this is specified, it will repeat spikes with this period.
+A period of 0s means not repeating spikes.

 The time step to be used for the simulation.
 Cannot be combined with the clock argument.

 The update clock to be used.
 If neither a clock, nor the dt argument is specified, the defaultclock will be used.